Timberborn-Modding-Central/TimberAPI_Docs/documentation/getting_started/using_mods/manual_install.md

 All current mods for Timberborn use the framework [BepInEx](https://docs.bepinex.dev/index.html), which provides a great starting point for loading and interacting with the game!

 1. Download the latest [BepInEx release](https://github.com/BepInEx/BepInEx/releases)
-2. Move everything of step 1 to `~/Library/Application Support/Steam/steamapps/common/Timberborn`
+2. Move everything from step 1 to `~/Library/Application Support/Steam/steamapps/common/Timberborn`
 3. Open `run_bepinex.sh` and edit it to have `executable_name="Timberborn.app"`
 4. Open terminal, type `chmod +x <drag run_bepinex.sh to terminal>`
 5. Open steam and set the Launch Options for Timberborn to: `"<copy the full path to the run_bepinex>" %command%` and run it.